opeyemiogungbe/Pbl_projec3/README.md

 Next i'm ,going to create a model folder, cd into the new folder and create a file name todo.js running the command below

 `mkdir model && cd model && touch todo.js`

+i'm going to vi into todo.js and paste the necessary code: